 - Ask your staff.
 Few resources are as good as the people who work directly with your clients, day after day.
 Even if you’re stumped for ideas, your paralegals, legal assistants, and other staff members are probably harboring a wealth of ideas for video topics that would be helpful to your new and potential clients.

-- Check with your clients.
+- Ask your clients.
 The people you serve are often overlooked as potential resources for video and content ideas.
 Since you are trying to go after people exactly like the clients you already help, who better to ask an opinion of than your existing clients?
 They will be able to give you insight on what they were looking for in a law firm and what they think would interest potential viewers.
 They can also tell you what they think would not work, which could end up saving you time and money in the long run.

-- Check out magazine headlines.
-Catchy magazine titles and stories can give you a wide range of ideas, as long as you are thinking far enough outside of the box to apply it to your own practice.
-For example, the headline, “Top Ten Must-Have Beauty Products to Use This Summer” can easily be transformed into, “Avoid Injury with These Top Ten Must-Have Safety Products to Use This Summer”.
+- Brainstorm from magazine headlines.
+Catchy magazine titles and stories can give you tons of ideas, as long as you are thinking far enough outside of the box to apply it to your own practice.
+For example, the headline, “Top 10 Must-Have Beauty Products to Use This Summer” can easily be transformed into, “Top 10 Must-Have Insurance Tips for Your Summer Vacation Home.”